-'Riverdale' Revealed The Truth About Chic & It May Have Blown Up That Black Hood Theory
+'Riverdale' Finally Revealed The Truth About Chic & Honestly, I Did Not See That Coming

 After eight episodes full of creepy brooding and unsettling cereal-eating, the truth about Chic on Riverdale has finally come out in Wednesday night's new episode.
 And even though there have been countless theories about Chic, I don't think anyone fully guessed the truth.
 Oh, and the big reveal also pretty much completely crosses Chic's name off the Black Hood suspect list... unless there's another sneaky twist in store for us.